doubt72/Sokudoku/README.md

 ## What Is It?

-Sokudoku is a program for practicing reading random characters (a bit of a gadget program, really, that I build for my own use in my spare time).
+Sokudoku is a program for practicing reading random characters.
 Although probably best for syllable-based character sets like Japanese Katakana or Hiragana, or Korean Hangul, it probably would work fine with "regular" phonetic character sets as well (or something like Korean Jomo), taking into account the fact that it more or less produces strings of random gibberish.
 Things like Japanese or Chinese compound words would work as well, although those are probably more suited for a general flashcard test program like